MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

     * unstable facilities burning down by unresponsive leaders
     * mechs failing because of unresponsive base personal
     * lower caste increasingly regain sentience and revolts
-    * pirates and sentient lower caste members unaffected by link rot take over idle ressources
+    * pirates and sentient lower caste members unaffected by link rot take over idle resources
     * mad scientist taking over more and more infrastructure and proceeding to produce dangerous things
   * implant rot triggers faster and faster to kill the player
   * higher destruction rate should result in more aggressive environment